michelle-po/head-md2-thesis/03. DATA/2024-05-20-interviews.md

 8. Do you have a special relationship/story with your actual device?
 How did you choose/buy it?
 9. What's for you the problem with your computer?
 Are you able to troubleshoot?
 10. How do you feel about new technologies?
-11. choix du prochainbe (are there any expectations on the machine?)
+11. Choice of next device (are there any expectations on the machine?)

 ## Answers